 Abdominal or OB/GYN Sonography: The Abdominal or OB/GYN Sonography track prepares the student for specialization in obstetrics/gynecology, abdominal, and small parts Sonography.
 This program prepares the student for the RDMS® (Registered Diagnostic Medical Sonographer) credential\.
 At this time, the Abdominal or OB/GYN track is capped at 12 students.
-At the conclusion of Term 3, students following the Abdominal or OB-GYN based internship.
-Details of this process will be discussed during the Principles of Sonography course
+At the conclusion of Term 3, students following the Abdominal or OB-GYN curriculum will be required to select an abdominal or OB-GYN based internship.
+Details of this process will be discussed during the Principles of Sonography course.